 - They possess an endoskeleton just below the skin.

-- They consisting of tube feet with the sucker.
+- They consist of tube feet with a sucker.

-- The animals having a long and cylindrical body.
+- The animals have long and cylindrical bodies.

 - respiration is through the cloacal respiratory tree.